 - Load your plate with vegetables: This will keep you full up without adding any extra calories.

-- Out of sight, out of mind: Loading your fridge and cupboards with unhealthy food is a big “no”.
-You are likely to binge on these when you are feeling low, stressed or anxious.
-Don’t have them within your reach.
+- Out of sight, out of mind: Loading your fridge and cupboards with unhealthy food is a big “no-no.” You are likely to binge on these when you are feeling low, stressed or anxious.
+It is better not to have them within your reach.

 - Plan ahead to avoid danger situations that you know trigger mindless eating: Maintaining a diary or a journal will help you plan ahead and avoid situations which you know will trigger mindless eating.
-For example, if you are going to a party which will offer a large food buffet: Plan ahead.
+For example, if you are going to a party which will offer a large food buffet, plan ahead.
 Eat a small protein-rich snack before the party which will keep your food cravings at bay and make you less likely to overeat.
-Snack idea: Handful of almonds, peanut butter, rice cake, boiled egg and cottage cheese, small bowl of muesli, sliced chicken breast etc.
+Helpful snack ideas: Handful of almonds; 1 tablespoon peanut butter; 2 rice cakes; 1 boiled egg with half cup cottage cheese; small bowl of muesli; sliced seasoned chicken breast.